uwe-koeckemann/AIDDL/common/doc/automata/dfa.md

           )
     )

-The aiddl file with this entry can be found [here](../../test/automata/dfa-01.aiddl).
+The aiddl file containing this example can be found [here](../../test/automata/dfa-01.aiddl).

 ## Implementation Overview